 According to all these requirements, the anatomy of the letters and the relationship between the letters may vary.
 Counters, negative spaces, x-height, ascenders/descenders, serif types, contrast, ink trap, axis, aperture, spacing of words and letters, line length, leading and so forth, everything that is the subject of “micro and macro typography” changes, and it is divided into dozens of different branches.
 I think to examine all these individually and to determine the design of diacritical marks for each environment and for the orthographic structure of each language is more than enough to occupy a human life.

 But in order to summarize, it can be said that; One of the main goals of micro and macro typography is to ensure that the horizontal and vertical movements of the eye (saccades) on the text goes smoothly and with uninterrupted continuance.
-This is only possible with balanced texture and text color.
+One of the ways to achieve that, to ensure balanced texture and equal text color.

 Typographic color does not have anything to do with the light spectrum.
 It does not deal with the colors yellow, red, or blue.
 The color of the text is determined by the texture of the black and white space created by the letters, words, sentences, and lines.
 This is called “typographic grey.”
 The design of the letterforms of a font, point size, letterspacing and leading can influence color.
 If the typographic color of the text is balanced, the eyes’ saccadic movement will be that much smoother.